ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/go/index.md

   }
 )
 if err != nil {
-  // handling the situation when the request failed
+  // handling a situation when a query has failed
 }
 ```